Why Junior Players Should Stick to Closed Stance

 I teach footwork patterns that promote:

-1. Getting to ball early.
+1. Getting to the ball early.

 2. Early = better preparation and time to step in.